-Your midwife will bring with her a homebirth kit that contains many of the same items available in hospital, including sterile equipment, a doppler to listen to your baby’s heartbeat, an oxygen tank, a bulb to remove mucous from your baby’s nose after the birth, equipment to perform local anasthesia and suturing if necessary etc.
+Your midwife will bring with her a homebirth kit that contains many of the same items available in hospital, including sterile equipment, a doppler to listen to your baby’s heartbeat, a bulb to remove mucous from your baby’s nose after the birth, equipment to place a drip if needed, equipment to perform local anasthesia and suturing, resuscitation equipment etc.

 She will also ask you to prepare various items that may be needed during labour and birth.

 Your midwife will provide you with a detailed list of the items you will need to prepare for the birth.
 This will include items such as a mattress protector for your bed, some plastic sheeting to protect the floor (a new shower curtain works well!), a portable heater with extension cord etc.

 You will also need to prepare items for your baby.

 Even if you plan to give birth at home, there is a possibility that you may need to be transferred to hospital if the midwife feels it’s safer for you and your baby.
 Therefore you should also prepare a bag to bring with you to the hospital containing items for yourself and your baby.
 Ask your midwife for a suggested packing list.

 Once labour is well established, you call your midwife and she will come to your home.
 When the birth is imminent, a second midwife comes, and both midwives stay with you for the birth of your baby.

 After the birth, a midwife will stay with you for another two hours or so (or longer if you feel the need), to make sure that you and your baby are well and that breastfeeding has started successfully, before leaving you to enjoy your new family.